Antioch Missionary Baptist Church

 Once the center of a cohesive African American community, Antioch served as the mother church for many area African American Baptist congregations.
 The church continues to provide leadership

 Recorded Texas Historic Landmark - 1994

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Nichols-Rice-Cherry House (approx. 0.2 miles away); Alexander Hodge (approx. 0.2 miles away); Origins of Freedman's Town (approx. 0.2 miles away); Sons of the Republic of Texas (approx. ¼ mile away); Ancient Order of Pilgrims (approx. ¼ mile away); Sam Houston Park (approx. ¼ mile away); Julia Ideson Building (approx. ¼ mile away); Houston Public Library (approx. ¼ mile away).
+Kellum-Noble House (approx. 0.2 miles away); Nichols-Rice-Cherry House (approx. 0.2 miles away); Alexander Hodge (approx. 0.2 miles away); Origins of Freedman's Town (approx. 0.2 miles away); Sons of the Republic of Texas (approx. ¼ mile away); Ancient Order of Pilgrims (approx. ¼ mile away); Sam Houston Park (approx. ¼ mile away); Julia Ideson Building (approx. ¼ mile away).
 Touch for a list and map of all markers in Houston.

 Credits.
 This page was last revised on April 19, 2018.
-This page originally submitted on April 18, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 44 times since then and 4 times this year.
-Photos: 1, 2. submitted on April 18, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on April 18, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 90 times since then and 18 times this year.
+Photos: 1, 2. submitted on April 18, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.